Pash3nlee/HackTheBox/Medium/Bucket.md

 And can't see sometheng interesting in the report.

-And we remember about credentials, which we find in DynamoDB:
+And we remember about credentials, which were fond in DynamoDB:

 ```
 Mgmt: Management@#1@#